Rhosinjay-cyb/Incident-Response-with-Playbooks/README.md

 ## Steps Taken

+The project was accomplished in the following order

+### Creation of Analytics Rule

 The project commenced with the creation of an analytics rule (scheduled) to detect remote connections to the Sales-VM via Azure Bastion with an untrusted IP.

+### Creation of the Azure Logic App playbook

+### Designing the workflow of the playbook

 Followed with the designing of the workflow of the playbook from trigger to the last action.